kousathanas/MultiDFE/README.md

 If you have trouble downloading them make sure to contact me (akousath *at* pasteur.fr) to help you.

 After you download these tables, you need to specify in the file "directory_config.dat" the location of the tables.
-The directory specification should branch so the contents of the specified folder are these 3 folders: n1_20, n1_100, n1_1000
+The directory specification should branch so the contents of the specified folder are these 3 folders: n1_20, n1_100, n1_1000.
+In the present implemention only lookup tables in folder n1_100 will be used.

 3) If you have specified the lookup tables correctly then you can run the program with the following command:

-./MultiDFE -N1 100 -conpop 0 -sfsfold 1 -selmode 2 -nspikes 0 -ranrep 1 -file example.sfs
+./MultiDFE -conpop 0 -sfsfold 1 -selmode 2 -nspikes 0 -ranrep 1 -file example.sfs

 the example.sfs file has an example of the input SFS (see at the bottom of README for explanation)